getoutreach/devbase/rfcs/328-declarative-configuration.md

 docker.yaml
 ```

-**Note**: Configuration should be able to be shared between targets (e.g. `docker-build` and `docker-push` today largely share `docker.yaml`), but this should be limited to only being able to consume the same configuration struct, not two different configs in one.
-The idea is to allow _closely_ related targets to consume the same configuration only.
-Complicated things like target a and target b sharing two different configs in a file is expressly what this system is _not_ trying to support.
+**Note**: Configuration should be able to be shared between targets (e.g. `docker-build` and `docker-push` today largely share `docker.yaml`), but this should be limited to only being able to consume the same configuration struct, not having two different configurations live in one file.
+The idea is to allow _closely_ related targets to consume the same configuration.

 ### Magefile Targets Implementation Details

-Each magefile target that consumes this configuration will live inside of the `devbase` repository in the `targets/<targetName>` package, which will be pulled in by `root/mage.go`.
+Each Magefile target that consumes this configuration will live inside of the `devbase` repository in the `targets/<targetName>` package, which will be pulled in by `root/mage.go`.
 The reasoning for a package per target is to make it easier to test these in isolation, as well as (generated) documentation to be localized to the packages (targets) themselves.
 A library will be provided at `pkg/targets`, which will provide functionality to read configuration and other shared functions between targets.

 ### Magefile Targets Available Day One